Welcome to Debra Andrew Music

 Reviews in UK Country Music Press, comments from the followers of the local BBC Radio shows across the UK who have listened to live performances, the support from other UK Folk and Country Music Artists and Radio Presenters has all been extremely encouraging with first impressions stirring a warm welcome for the authentic sound of Debra’s voice, many finding her songs inspiring and beautiful.
 Independent Radio Stations in Canada, Ireland, Scotland and Europe continue to add Debra’s songs to their playlists.

-Although her songwriting and singing career started when she was aged 12 (with her songs being used for high school productions), and though her roots lay firmly in her love of country, acoustic and folk music which developed during her first live performances in folk/ acoustic clubs in Liverpool, Debra signed to Universal Music Publishing / Native Songs for seven years.
+Although her songwriting and singing career started when she was aged 12 (with her songs being used for high school productions), and though her roots lay firmly in her love of country, acoustic and folk music which developed during her first live performances in folk/ acoustic clubs in Liverpool, Debra signed to Universal Music Publishing / Native Songs for over seven years.
 Subsequent song writing collaborations for recording artists have been across all music genres and have led to Chart success in the UK, Europe and the USA, for recording artists from ITV’s ‘Popstars’, ‘Pop Idol’ and the Spanish ‘Fame Academy’ winner; including a UK Top 10 with ‘Come On Over’, a Spanish No 1 with ‘I Dare You’, and Pop /Dance Chart Hits with ‘Not Sorry’ and ‘Are You Ready For Love’.
 Writing collaborations with music production team Lee Dagger and Marc JB later led to Debra’s vocals reaching in to the dance music genre, for the song ‘St Tropez’ released as a single in the UK and featured in the documentary of the same name on British TV channels E4 and CH4.

 Chart success continued for Debra, as both recording artist and songwriter, as she was invited to bring her vocal sound to other dance music projects including releases with Ministry of Sound, Phonetic Recordings, Positiva, EMI Records, in the UK and Europe, with Robbins in the USA and on other Major Labels worldwide.
 The Chart-Topping ‘Blue Water’ co-written with producers ‘Black Rock’ became Pete Tong’s and BBC Radio 1’s ‘Essential Tune’ in the summer of 2005 and featured on the soundtrack of the British Film / Comedy ‘It’s All Gone Pete Tong’.
 The MTV video featuring Debra and the release of ‘Blue Water’ in the USA led to Debra collaborating (again as co-writer and recording artist) with Ben Cullum and Ferry Corsten resulting in the songs ‘Forever’ and ‘Beautiful’ released in Europe and the USA during 2006/ 2007, with 'Beautiful' becoming a club-anthem across the USA during the summer of 2007.